 Some differences of opinion in the international debate on development policies stem from differences in definitions.
-For instance, the term poverty is used by most economists as referring to incomes and assets, whereas most international organisations have opted for a multidimensional concept of poverty.
-Clear definitions are a prerequisite for successful policy analysis.
+For instance, the term poverty is used by most economists as referring to incomes and assets, whereas most international organisations have

-46 Cartwright (2007).
+Nunn (2009).

-45 Nunn (2009).
+Cartwright (2007).